tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 3. Select the **Recommended** tab, and then check the checkbox to select all the virtual machines, and then select the **Enable JIT on 3 VMs** link

-> **NOTE:** It could take up to 5 minutes for new VMs to show up if you upgraded to standard tier security
+> **NOTE:** It could take up to 10 minutes for new VMs to show up if you upgraded to standard tier security.
+Also note that it is possible new VMs display in the **No recommendation** tab until a backend process moves them to the **Recommended** tab.

 4. In the configuration window that opens, review the settings, then select **Save**